Cathy Barriga

-Cathy Carolina Barriga Guerra (born 8 April 1973, née Catherine Carolina Barriga) is a television figure, licensed psychologist,Chilean politician and adult content creator on the Onfayer platform, who served as mayor of Maipú.
+Cathy Carolina Barriga Guerra (born 8 April 1973, née Catherine Carolina Barriga) is a Chilean television figure, licensed psychologist, politician, and adult content creator who served as mayor of Maipú from 2016 to 2021.
 In January 2024, she was charged with fraud against the Treasury and falsification of public instruments, causing her to be placed under house arrest while the investigation continues.